tavikukko/Chrome-SP-Editor/README.md

 A Google Chrome Extension for creating and updating files (js, css) in SharePoint Online from Chrome Developer Tools

 ## Version history
+- 1.5 New Feature
+    * PnP JS Console: Write TypeScript using PnP-JS-Core definitions and execute on current context
+    * Updated pnp-js-core to v2.0.2
 - 1.4 Bug fixes
     * Fixed issue when saving files from another web/sitecollection
     * Fixed issue about Scriptlinks were not always rendered